AccelByte/accelbyte-java-sdk/README.md

 ```

 ### Websocket
-**Ping Interval:** by default, automatic ping frames are not sent.
-To control the ping interval, simply pass in for the OkhttpWebSocketClient.create() call for the argument "pingIntervalMs" > 0 to set the number of seconds between each automatic ping (until the connection is closed).  "pingIntervalMs" = 0 means disabled.
+- **Automatic Ping Interval:** by default, automatic ping frames are not sent.

+    To enable the feature, for the LobbyWebSocketClient.create() call, simply pass in:
+    - `pingIntervalMs` > 0 to set the number of seconds between each automatic ping (until the connection is closed)
+    - `pingIntervalMs` = 0 means disabled

-**Websocket Reconnection:**  Websocket Reconnection an "experimental" feature currently to help support auto-reconnection on disconnects having RFC 6455 status code < 4000 and not 1000 (normal closure) status code.
+- **Websocket Reconnection:**  Websocket Reconnection is a feature to help support auto-reconnection on websocket disconnects resulting from RFC 6455 status codes between 1001 to 2999.
+By default, the feature is off.

-By default auto-reconnect is off.
-To enable it, in the OkhttpWebSocketClient.create() call simply pass in for the argument "reconnectDelayMs" > 0 to control the delay between each reconnect attempt.    "reconnectDelayMs" = 0 means disabled.
+    To enable the feature, in the LobbyWebSocketClient.create() call, simply pass in:
+    - `reconnectDelayMs` > 0 to control the delay between each reconnect attempt
+    - `reconnectDelayMs` = 0 means disabled
+    - `maxNumReconnectAttempts` to control the maximum number of reconnection attempts
+    - `maxNumReconnectAttempts` = -1 means unlimited reconnect attempts (`reconnectDelayMs` must be > 0 to enable)

+Example:
 ```java
 final WebSocketListener listener =
     new WebSocketListener() {